Learn from the present, build for the future: What’s your warehouse and supply chain strategy?

 Streamline your delivery systems

-A high technology manufacturing facility in Mexico was not meeting customer delivery dates.
+A high-technology manufacturing facility in Mexico was not meeting customer delivery dates.
 Daniel Penn Associates assessed their warehousing and logistics operations.
-As a result, we implemented improvements to satisfy customer delivery requirements.
+As a result, we implemented improvements to satisfy customer delivery requirements and address their warehouse supply chain strategy.

 The project addressed multiple issues: materials management, purchasing, receiving and receiving inspection, stock locating, inter-plant transfers, transportation, manpower loading, supplier integration, inventory replenishment, and reorganization.